izzyleung/Robots/quora_weibot_backend/README.md

 - Edit `credential_example.rb` to fill in your Twitter credentials, and rename the file to `credential.rb`.
 - Run the server: `bundle exec rackup -p 5000 config.ru`
 - Done!

+#Update
+Now Heroku put your application into sleep for 6 hours every day if you do not pay them money.
+Think twice before deploying this application to Heroku.
+If you are looking for high reliability, choose other PaaS platforms.